fodilfliti/flutter_scale_kit/README.md

 - `context.isTypeOfDesktop({source: DeviceClassificationSource.responsive, includeWeb: true})` - Check desktop classification, optionally treating web as desktop
 - `context.isDesktopPlatform` - True when running on Windows/macOS/Linux/Web
 - `context.isWebPlatform` - True when running on the web
+- `context.isMobilePlatform` - True when running on Android/iOS
+- `context.isAndroidPlatform` - True when running on Android
+- `context.isIOSPlatform` - True when running on iOS
 - `DeviceClassificationSource` lets you target the responsive result (default), the raw platform classification, or width-only size classification when using the helpers above.
 - `context.screenSizeClass` - Retrieve the current `DeviceSizeClass`
 - `context.isSmallMobileSize` / `isMobileSize` / `isLargeMobileSize` / `isTabletSize` / `isLargeTabletSize` / `isDesktopSize` / `isLargeDesktopSize` / `isExtraLargeDesktopSize` - Convenience checks for the expanded size classes